 My pick?
 The Brood.
 Why?
 Released almost 40 years ago, it’s largely overlooked in Cronenberg’s oeuvre.
 Costarring Oliver Reed as Dr. Hal Raglan and Samantha Eggar as his troubled patient Nola Carveth, writer Andrew Dowler, writing in an issue of Cinema Canada back when the film had just been released said it best: “Cronenberg structures The Brood and engages the imagination with a series of mysteries.
 What is the dangerous flaw in Dr. Raglan’s radical therapy, Psychoplasmics?
 Who or what is murdering the people that Nola Carveth, Dr. Raglan’s star patient, hates?
 How are the murders and the therapy connected?
 These fuel the action and encourage us to look for clues, to try and beat Cronenberg to the punchline.
 But, while we’re doing it, he’s feeding us scenes that lead to an awareness of a second, unstated mystery.
 Is Nola Carveth really crazy?
 If so, what are the causes and forms of her madness?
 The climax of the film links the two sets of mysteries and satisfies the demands of the plot (and the audience) in as gruesome a manner as could be wished.”
 Sounds perfectly delicious, doesn’t it?

-I’m sure you have your own favourite David Cronenberg film or films.
-I’m surprised the Movie Network hasn’t put together a Cronenberg fest for tonight.
-Maybe next year.
-Maybe a streaming service will do it.
-That said, TMN does offer Pyewacket tonight at 7:30.
+Im sure you have your own favourite David Cronenberg film or films.
+I’m surprised the Movie Network (now Crave) hasn’t put together a Cronenberg Horror Fest.

 Have a happy and safe Halloween.